sciolist/pomp/README.md

     async runSqlQuery(text) {
         return await conn.unsafe(text);
     }
-    // listLocalMigrations returns an array of each migration that can be executed. async listLocalMigrations() {
+    // listLocalMigrations returns an array of
+    // each migration that can be applied. async listLocalMigrations() {
         return await readdir('migrations');
     }